pediapress/Collection/README.txt

   (limiting the memory and disk usage of external scripts) might need to be adjusted, to higher values.

+* As the current collection of articles is stored in the session, the session timeout should be set to some sensible value (at least a few hours, maybe one day) in your ``php.ini``.

 * Add a page ``Help:Collections`` with the wikitext from the supplied file ``Help_Collections.txt``.
 Adjust the page title for the template blacklist and the example name for print templates according to your mwlib configuration.